panva/node-oidc-provider/README.md

     - Normal Claims
     - Aggregated Claims
     - Distributed Claims
-  - UserInfo Endpoint including
+  - UserInfo Endpoint and ID Tokens including
-    - Signing (Asymmetric and Symmetric Signatures)
+    - Signing - Asymmetric and Symmetric
-    - Encryption (RSA, Elliptic Curve)
+    - Encryption - Asymmetric and Symmetric
   - Passing a Request Object by Value or Reference including
-    - Signing (Asymmetric and Symmetric Signatures)
+    - Signing - Asymmetric and Symmetric
-    - Encryption (RSA, Elliptic Curve)
+    - Encryption - Asymmetric using RSA or Elliptic Curve
   - Subject Identifier Types
     - public
     - pairwise